If I Stay (film): Plot

-The story flashes back once again to Mia attending one of Adam's concerts with his band Willamette Stone, where she does not seem to fit in.
-Adam's band is steadily gaining more recognition and gets signed to a label, which puts a strain on their relationship due to the travel schedule.
-While at dinner, Mia's grandpa suggests that she should apply to Juilliard, an idea which she initially rebuffs, but later further researches.
-She eventually lands an audition in San Francisco.
-It takes a while for Mia to tell Adam about her audition and when she does he becomes upset and leaves for a week-long gig.
+As a child, Mia's parents recognized her interest and passion for the cello when she took her first music class, and hired a cello teacher for her.
+Kat soon after fell pregnant with Mia's younger brother Teddy, who Mia suspects is the reason for her father's departure from his rock band.
+Years later, an adolescent Mia met Adam Wilde, a popular student and up-and-coming rockstar, while in the music room at school, and they soon began dating.
+Their relationship became strained when Adam's band Willamette Stone was signed to a label and Mia completed a successful audition at Juilliard.
+After discussing the future of their relationship, the two broke up on mutual terms, both not wanting to hinder the other's ability to achieve their dreams.

+In the present, the Hall family's car suddenly collides with an oncoming truck.
+Mia then sees her family's unconscious bodies lying on the road, while paramedics rush to their aid.
+When Mia tries to ask what is happening, they do not acknowledge her, and she realizes she is having an out of body experience.
+Mia follows the ambulance to the hospital, where her physical body is taken in for surgery.
+A sympathetic nurse whispers to Mia's unconscious body that it is up to her whether she wants to fight to stay alive.

-In the present day, Mia undergoes surgery.
-She sees a doctor speaking with her grandparents who are standing outside of a pediatric room where Teddy lies in a coma-like state.
-Adam comes to the hospital to see Mia, but is not allowed in as he is not an immediate family member.
+As Mia undergoes surgery, she sees a doctor speaking with her grandparents, who are standing outside of a pediatric room where Teddy lies in a coma-like state.
+Adam arrives at the hospital to see Mia, but is not allowed in as he is not an immediate family member.
 It is then revealed that Kat was pronounced dead on arrival and Denny died on the operating table.
-She later finds out that Teddy has died from an epidural hematoma.
-Mia's grandfather George talks to Mia, revealing that when her father heard her playing cello one time, he decided to sacrifice his career knowing that she was talented, so quit his band, sold his drums, and bought her first cello.
-He also tearfully gives Mia permission to move on from this life if she wants, which influences Mia to decide that she wants to die so that she can join her family on the other side.
+Mia later finds out that Teddy has died from an epidural hematoma.
+George talks to Mia's body, revealing that when her father first discovered her talent for playing cello, he decided to sacrifice his career and sell his drum kit so he could fund her own future in music.
+He tearfully gives Mia permission to move on from this life if she wants to.
+Mia then decides to join her family on the other side.

-The story flashes back to Mia at her audition for Juilliard, where she plays the best she has ever played, leading her to think that if accepted, she would go.
-After a reconciliation with Adam, they talk about the huge possibility of her going to Juilliard, which ultimately leads to them breaking up and going their separate ways.

-After some time, Mia seems stable enough to receive more visitors.
-Mia is shown symbolically about to let go when she hears the music performed at the cello recital that she attended with Adam.
-It is revealed that Adam has come to see Mia and that he is playing his iPod for her.
-He brings with him a letter Mia has received from Juilliard saying that she has been accepted and lets her know that he would do whatever she wants if she stays.
-He begins to play the song he has finally written about her.
-Mia, after flashing back through all the happy moments in her life, squeezes Adam's hand and opens her eyes.
-She sees Adam looking at her saying, "Mia!"
+After some time, Mia's condition stabilizes enough to receive more visitors.
+She is about to allow herself to succumb to her injuries, but stops when she hears the piece she performed at the cello recital she had attended with Adam, who is sitting next to her and playing the song for her on his iPod.
+He has also brought Mia's acceptance letter from Juilliard, and promises to do anything she asks of him if she stays.
+He then begins to play her a song he has written about her.
+Mia, after recalling all the happiest moments in her life, squeezes Adam's hand and opens her eyes, and he calls out her name.